aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/horizontal/_index.md

 - **Color** – Use `doc.createColor(alpha, red, green, blue)` to set any ARGB value.
 - **Position** – The second argument (`float` between `0` and `1`) defines where the stop appears along the gradient line.
 Adjust these values to shift colors left or right.

-## Step 3: Add Path with Gradient
+## Step 3: add path with gradient
 Create a rectangular path, apply a transform if needed, and fill it with the linear gradient brush.
 The brush uses two points (`(10,0)` to `(228,0)`) to produce a horizontal effect.
+Because the Y‑coordinates are identical, this brush acts as a **horizontal gradient brush**.

 ```java
 XpsPath path = doc.addPath(doc.createPathGeometry("M 30,20 l 258.24,0 0,56.64 -258.24,0 Z"));